-The 14th Solihull Beer Festival will take place on 5-6 October 2012 at Solihull Royal British Legion.
+The 14th Solihull Beer Festival was held on 5-6 October 2012 at the Solihull Royal British Legion.

 In addition to our superb range of over 35 interesting and unusual ales (which you can drink from a full colour commemorative glass) there will be fantastic entertainment, with live music on Saturday afternoon and evening, featuring the return of the popular Warwick University Wind and Brass Band, and the comedy ukelele band The Strumtroopers.

 Once again we will be holding our annual homebrew competition on Saturday afternoon - for more details, and particularly if you would like to enter, please download a flyer (in pdf format).
 You will also be able to vote for your Beer of the Festival.
 The winning beer will be announced at the end of Saturday evening.

 There will be a display of malt and hops, allowing you to touch and smell the natural ingredients which go into Real Ale.
 Hot and cold food will be available at all sessions.

 We are using a token system again this year to minimise queueing on the door and at the bar.
 You pay a fixed £10 on the door for your entry card, which is made up of: